Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

-# RZG2L SBC board #
+# RZ Common Board #
-This is the quick startup guide for RZG2L SBC board (hereinafter referred to as `RZG2L-SBC`).
+This is the quick startup guide for RZ common board (hereinafter referred to as `RZ-CMN`).
-The below will describe the current status of development, how to build, set up environment for RZG2L-SBC.
+The below will describe the current status of development, how to build, set up environment for RZ-CMN.

 ## Status

-This is a VLP v3.0.5 release of the RZG2L development product for RZG2L-SBC.
+This is a VLP v3.0.5 release of the RZ development product for RZ-CMN.

-This release provides the following features:
+This release includes the following features.
+Some features are specific to certain boards only.
+For more details, please refer to the 'Confirm supported features' section.

- - Yocto build compatible with RZG2L SoC (VLP v3.0.5)
+ - Yocto build compatible with RZ SoC (VLP v3.0.5)
- - RZG2L-SBC Linux BSP functionalities (based on RZG2L BSP v3.0.5-update1)
+ - RZ-CMN Linux BSP functionalities (based on RZ BSP v3.0.5-update1)
  - Graphic and Codec libraries supported with QT demo applications.
  - 40 IO expansion interface supported
  - On-board Wireless Modules enabled (only support for Wi-Fi)